-Assuming you know your topic, are confident that people are interested in it and you have a workshop and venue plan, think about how people will know about the event:
+Assuming you know your topic and confident that people are interested in it.
+You have a workshop and venue plan, think about how people will know about the event:

 Do you have an E-Mail list, or do you know a lot of studios where you can distribute flyers?
 Can you post it in different groups on social media?

 If you feel like you can’t draw enough attention to the event, you might want to consider collaborating with another Yoga teacher in your area who has more experience teaching workshops and who works in the same field.
-This means reworking your whole plan: How many people need to attend to cover the costs for both of you?
+Does this mean reworking your whole plan: How many people need to attend to cover the costs for both of you?
 Is your venue still big enough?
 How much longer should it be?
 Do you need more equipment?
 Etc.

 This should give people time to check their schedules and makes it less likely they already have plans.
 If your workshop takes more than a day, you should announce it at least two months in advance.
 If it’s one day or a few hours, four to six weeks will do.

-Create an event for your workshop and invite people you think might be interested (don’t spam – don’t invite your grandmother who lives on the other side of the country to an arm balance workshop (unless you have a very active grandma, of course)).
-Also send out E-Mails or announce it on your blog, if you have one.
+Create an event for your workshop and invite people you think might be interested.
+Also, send out E-Mails or announce it on your blog, if you have one.

 There are a few important questions to consider:

-The general answer is: The more experience, the higher the price.
+The general answer is The more experienced, the higher the price.
 Your first workshop shouldn’t be too expensive, and you might not make a lot of money, but if it is something you enjoy and keep at it, your audience will grow, and your profits increase.